coleygroup/openretro/README.md

 # Development with Docker (recommended)
 Please rebuild the Docker before running any scripts if there is any change in code.
-As a reminder, the docker commands in the scripts are for the CPU-only image.
+As a reminder, the docker commands in some scripts are for the CPU-only image.
 Please make changes accordingly for GPU image (especially for training and testing).
 Training and testing with CPU are likely to be <b>very slow</b>.